yonice7/cheatsheets/sql.md

 WHERE T1.ID is NULL OR t2.id IS NULL
 ```
 ### SELF JOIN
+They are about creating a copy of the same table and joining those two tables
+together
+1. Create the first by using AS, select what we want to display
+2. JOIN the same table and calling it different AS
+3. ON the values we want to match
 ```sql
 SELECT tableA.col, tableB.col
 FROM table AS table A